MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 To make managing devices easier, you can use Intune device categories to automatically add devices to groups based on categories that you define.

-**Task**: Determine how you want to distribute your rules and settings (policies and profiles).
+✔️ **Task: Determine how you want to distribute your rules and settings**

+Rules and settings are deployed using different policies.
 Some considerations:

 - Determine your admin structure.
 For example, you might want to separate by location, such as **Charlotte IT Admins** or **Redmond IT Admins**.
 You might want to separate by role, such as **Network Admins** that control all network access, including VPN.

   These categories will become your [scope tags](scope-tags.md).

-- Many organizations separate groups by the device type, such as iOS, iPadOS, Android, or Windows devices.
+- Many organizations separate groups by the device type, such as iOS/iPadOS, Android, or Windows devices.
 Some examples:

   - Distribute specific apps to specific devices.
-For example, deploy the Microsoft shuttle app to devices in the Redmond network.
+For example, deploy the Microsoft shuttle app to mobile devices in the Redmond network.
   - Deploy policies to specific locations.
-For example, deploy a VPN profile to devices in the Charlotte network so they automatically connect when in range.
+For example, deploy a Wi-Fi profile to devices in the Charlotte network so they automatically connect when in range.
   - Control settings on specific devices.
-For example, disable the camera on Android Enterprise devices used on a manufacturing floor, create a Windows Defender antivirus profile for all Windows devices, or add Exchange e-mail settings to all iOS/iPadOS devices.
+For example, disable the camera on Android Enterprise devices used on a manufacturing floor, create a Windows Defender antivirus profile for all Windows devices, or add e-mail settings to all iOS/iPadOS devices.

   These categories will become your [device enrollment categories](../enrollment/device-group-mapping.md).